Elpida Hadzi-Vasileva

 Elpida Hadzi-Vasileva (born August 1971) is a site specific installation artist who works across sculpture, installation, and architectural interventions.

 Hadzi-Vasileva has lived and worked in United Kingdom since 1992 and primarily in Sussex since 2004.
 In 2004, she was awarded British citizenship.

 Personal life and education

 Hadzi-Vasilev was born in Kavadarci, now North Macedonia.
-She is a granddaughter to the journalist and politician Mito Hadzi-Vasilev Jasmin and a niece to painter Petar Mazev.
+She is a granddaughter of the journalist and politician Mito Hadzi-Vasilev Jasmin and a niece of painter Petar Mazev.
 In 1986 she moved to Novi Sad to study graphic design at Bogdan Suput, graduating high school in 1990.
 As the war spread across Yugoslavia, she returned to Macedonia.
 In 1992, she travelled to the United Kingdom and started studying at the Royal Central School of Speech and Drama.
-From 1993-1996 she studied for her BA in sculpture at the Glasgow School of Art and between 1996 and 1998 for an MA in sculpture at the Royal College of Art.
+From 1993 to 1996 she studied for her BA in sculpture at the Glasgow School of Art and between 1996 and 1998 for an MA in sculpture at the Royal College of Art.